eastlondoner/vibe-tools/README.md

 ### Stagehand: Browser Automation

-Automate browser interactions for web scraping, testing, and debugging:
+Automate browser interactions for web scraping, testing, and debugging with support for 6+ AI providers:

 **Note:** Playwright browsers are automatically installed when you run `vibe-tools install`.
 No additional setup is required for browser commands.